EvilDuck300/CS_733_Project/ITERATIVE_GENERATOR_README.md

+# Recent changes (2025-12-10)

+- Added note: iterative generation runs should use the repository venv; if you see import/version errors when running the generator, check VS Code's selected interpreter and run `pip install -r requirements.txt` inside the venv.

 # Iterative PowerPoint Generator with VLM Evaluation

 An intelligent system that generates multiple PowerPoint presentations, evaluates them using Vision Language Models (VLM), and iteratively improves until a quality threshold is met.